 Colin Jones, a Provincial Arthropod Zoologist with Ontario’s Natural Heritage Information Centre, used iNaturalist to report a crayfish he found in Ojibway Prairie Provincial Park.
 However, it wasn’t an ordinary crayfish — it turns out it was a Paintedhand Mudbug, a species of crayfish never before reported in Canada!

 Visitors to Algonquin Provincial Park were quick on the draw when a Canada Lynx darted across the Old Railway Bike trail — they managed to snap a picture and submit the record to iNaturalist.
 Lynx are extremely rare in southern Ontario, and this record was one of the first confirmed records for Algonquin in recent history.

-Countless other species that were previously unknown from park inventories have been discovered and catalogued thanks to this tool, like the Northern Two-lined Salamander that was recently reported in Silent Lake Provincial Park.
-With salamanders in decline all over the world – this new record will be helpful tracking the impact of climate change and disease on these important species.
+Countless other species that were previously unknown from park inventories have been discovered and catalogued thanks to this tool.
+The Northern Two-lined Salamander was one that was recently reported in Silent Lake Provincial Park.
+With salamanders in decline all over the world — this new record will be helpful tracking the impact of climate change and disease on these important species.